 I was hesitant at first.
 What if it was a gimmick?
 What if my money wasn't well spent?
 How would I stick to all the steps involved?
 I took some time to think it over but eventually, the frustration of color -correcting every day, an effect that would last just a few hours, made me realize I had to give Obagi a shot.

-It's been only 8 weeks since I started on the Obagi Nu-Derm® system, and whilst the melasma is loitering like a faint ghost still, it's all but gone, after only 8 weeks.
-I thought it would take months, but I have followed this rigidly.
-I wholeheartedly committed to the Obagi Nu-Derm system every day and every night.
-I use steps 1 through to 5 with a retinoid mixed with Blender (step 5) at night.
-I honestly couldn't say which product is working the most; I think it's the combination of them all that's doing the trick.
+After only 8 weeks since I started on the Obagi Nu-Derm® system, the melasma was loitering like a faint ghost, all but gone, after only 8 weeks.
+I thought it would take months, but I followed the system rigidly.
+I wholeheartedly committed to the Obagi Nu-Derm system every day and every night, using steps 1 through to 5 with a retinoid mixed with Blender (step 5) at night.
+I honestly couldn't say which product worked the most; I think it's the combination of them all that did the trick.